Shimmering Shades: Diamond Sunglasses Have Sparkled Since Antiquity

 “These extraordinary curiosities bring together myriad threads – from the technical mastery of the cutter and the genius of craftsmanship to the vision of a patron who chose to fashion two pairs of eyeglasses quite unlike anything ever seen before,” says Edward Gibbs, Chairman of Sotheby’s Middle East & India.
 “They are undoubtedly a marvel for gemologists and historians alike, and it is a real thrill to be able to bring these treasures to light and to offer the world the opportunity to wonder at their brilliance and the mystery behind their creation.”

-The precious spectacles were designed to ward off evil and help the wearer achieve spiritual enlightenment – not simply to guard the eyes from the sun or improve vision.
-While diamonds were thought to illuminate, emeralds were believed to hold healing powers and protective elements.
+The precious spectacles were designed not simply to shield the eyes from the sun or improve vision, but to ward off evil and aid in spiritual enlightenment.
+While diamonds were believed to bring clarity and strength, emeralds were prized for their healing and protective powers.

 'Gate of Paradise' emerald and rose-cut diamond sunglasses from the Mughal Empire.
 (Courtesy of Sotheby's)